-I’ll be presented a pre-circulated paper in the Johns Hopkins History of Science, Technology and Medicine colloquium series on October 31st, 2019.
+I’ll be presenting a pre-circulated paper in the Johns Hopkins History of Science, Technology and Medicine colloquium series on October 31st, 2019.

 Humans as a model for animals: Patterning preclinical reproducibility reform after clinical research

 In 2011 and 2012, two groups of pharmaceutical industry scientists published reports on their experiences attempting to reproduce results from the biomedical literature in their in-house laboratories.
 The first paper, from scientists at Bayer, reported that they could not produce data that was in line with results in the published literature in 65% of cases.
 The second, from scientists at Amgen, reported the even more dismal finding that their attempts to reproduce published results failed in 89% of the time.